Vincent-Kowalski/Vincent-Kowalski.github.io/projects/openfoam.md

 More information on the $k-\omega-SST$ model can be found [here](https://www.cfd-online.com/Wiki/SST_k-omega_model) <br/>.

 ## Initial and boundary conditions
+To reduce the resolution of each time step to a algebraic system of equations, one necessarly needs the following values of the researched fields (v and p):
+- on the entire domain at the first time step
+- on the edge of the domain at any time step <br/>
+These are repectively called initial and boundary conditions. <br/>
+At time 0, the pressure and velocity fields can be taken as homogeneous in the whole domain.
+In particular, the chosen values shouldn't be too far from the calculated ones, otherwise it's going to be harder (or even impossible) to converge to the solution. <br/>
+For the boundaries, one has to adapt the conditions depending on the edge.
+Note that the wing profile is a solid boundary and has to be considered as a domain edge. <br/>
+For the inlet and outlet, we can set a so-called "free stream" condition for both pressure and temperature.
+It is especially appropriate ti the fluid flowing in and out at a constant $U_{inf}$ velocity. <br/>
+For the profile surface, we use classical boundary conditions for wall-bounded flows.
+By definiton, velocity has to present a no-slip condition on a solid surface, i.e. should equal 0.
+It is obviously not the case of pressure which cannot fall to 0 at the boundary.
+Instead, a zero-gradient condition ... the continuity of pressure.
+Remark: in a RANS turbulence model we must give boundary conditions for the turbulent variables (k,

+Additionnaly we also need to give these information about the turbulent variables model:

 ## Postprocessing the simulation